ilan2011/recipe-nutrition-analysis/README.md

 ## Framing a Prediction Problem

-We formulated our analysis as a regression problem to predict recipe calorie content from other nutritional and recipe characteristics.
+I formulated my analysis as a regression problem to predict recipe calorie content from other nutritional and recipe characteristics.

 ### Problem Statement
 - **Task Type**: Regression (predicting a continuous numerical value)
 - **Response Variable**: Calories per serving
 - **Features Available at Prediction Time**:
+ - Other nutritional information (fats, proteins, carbohydrates, etc.)
  - Recipe characteristics (number of steps, number of ingredients)
- - Other nutritional information (fats, proteins, carbohydrates, etc.)
  - Note: We can't use ratings or reviews as features since these would only be available after a recipe is published

 ### Why Predict Calories?
-We chose calories as our prediction target because:
+I chose calories as the prediction target because:
 1. It's a critical nutritional metric that directly impacts meal planning and dietary decisions
 2. Accurate calorie information is essential for recipe websites and health-focused applications
 3. Unlike subjective measures like ratings, calories can be objectively measured and validated

 ### Evaluation Metric Choice
-We selected Mean Absolute Error (MAE) as our evaluation metric over alternatives like MSE/RMSE for several reasons:
+I selected Mean Absolute Error (MAE) as the evaluation metric over alternatives like MSE/RMSE for several reasons:

 1. **Interpretability**: MAE represents the average number of calories our predictions are off by, making it directly meaningful to users.
 For example, "our predictions are off by an average of 77 calories" is more interpretable than a squared error value.